Allied Command Transformation

 - ACT is one of two Strategic Commands at the head of NATO’s military command structure.
 The other is Allied Command Operations (ACO), which is responsible for the planning and execution of all NATO military operations.

-- ACT is headed by the Supreme Allied Commander Transformation (SACT), who exercises his responsibilities from headquarters in Norfolk, Virginia, the United States.
-It is the only NATO command in North America.
+- ACT is headed by the Supreme Allied Commander Transformation (SACT), who exercises his responsibilities from headquarters in Norfolk, Virginia, United States.

 - This Strategic Command directs various subordinate Joint Commands and has strong links with education and training facilities, as well as with ministries of defence.